rward/robocode-raw-zero/README.md

 [~/projecthosting/github/robocode-raw-zero]->
 ```

-PMD is configured to use the rules specified at: http://ics-software-engineering.googlecode.com/svn/trunk/configfiles/pmd.rulesets.xml.
+raw is configured to use the rules specified at: http://ics-software-engineering.googlecode.com/svn/trunk/configfiles/raw.rulesets.xml.

 If there had been an error, the build would have failed.